InigoGregorio/gettingandcleaningdata/README.md

 ## Output produced

 - meandataset.csv: a csv file with the tidy data set with the means for each subject, activity and variable identify
+- run_analysis.R: contains the code and the proper explanations to use it